Ayrgedmar/ayrgedmar.github.io/data/showcase/CGMA_Gig.md

   <img src="/assets/Portfolio/Personal_works/CGMA_Gig/Screenshot_325.png">
 </a>

+This level was created as part of the CGMA course under the mentorship of Max Pears.

-Для заключительной работы курса я решил сделать Gig для Cyber Punk 2077.
-The reference Gigs were "Gig: On a Tight Leash" and "Gig: Dirty Biz.". Из них были выбраны основные формы здания и общий сюжет/путь прохождения.
+For the final project of the course, I decided to create a Gig for Cyberpunk 2077.
+The reference Gigs were "Gig: On a Tight Leash" and "Gig: Dirty Biz."
+Key building shapes and the general story/progression path were taken from them.

-Этот уровень создавался для прохождения тремя разными путями:

-Бой
-Скрытный
-Нетраннер

-<h3>Бой</h3>
+The level was designed to be completed in three different ways:

+Combat

+Stealth

+Netrunne

+<h3>Combat</h3>

 <a href="/assets/Portfolio/Personal_works/CGMA_Gig/Screenshot_325.png" data-lightbox="refs" data-title="Refs">
   <img src="/assets/Portfolio/Personal_works/CGMA_Gig/Screenshot_325.png">